ledgersmb/LedgerSMB/README.md

 ## Check out the sources from GitHub

 Note: The preferred way of installation is from release tarballs.
-When using tarballs, this step should be skipped.
+When using tarballs, **this step should be skipped**.
 To get the latest development version:

 ```sh
  $ git clone https://github.com/ledgersmb/LedgerSMB.git